goingforbrooke/arbiter/README.md

 ### Future: nice-to-haves

+- user ID tracking
+    - BI folks: what should we include in the next datacenter that we build?
+    - marketing folks: what's selling
+    - SRE dashboard: is something busted in a weird way
 - convert to unixtime object ASAP instead of `int`
 - Swagger spec docs for RESTful API
 - add test for RESTful API initialization